cfoskin/openwhisk-chatty/README.md

 Then deploy the action:

 `./wsk action create hello hello.js -i`.
 This should succeed.
-For any further update you can also use `update`: `./wsk action update hello hello.js`.
+For any further update you can also use `update`: `./wsk action update hello hello.js -i`.

 ### Invoking the action: